Capacity: 25,023 (all seated)

 Pie (all £2.30).
 There were also Herta Hot

 visiting West Bromwich Albion fan informs me;

-the DW stadium is the Red Robin, which is
+visiting the DW stadium is the Red Robin,

-Otherwise in the centre of town is a Wetherspoons outlet called the 'Moon Under Water' which was popular with away supporters on my last visit.
+The centre of town is about a 20 minute walk away where you will find a Wetherspoons outlet called the 'Moon Under Water' which was popular with away supporters on my last visit.
 Also worth a visit is the award winning 'Anvil' pub, which is located next to the bus station.
 Both these pubs are listed in the CAMRA Good Beer Guide.
 Also worth a mention is the Berkeley on Wallgate (near the railway station).
 This fair sized pub, had a good mix of home and away supporters on my last visit, serves five ever changing real ales and shows Sky Sports on a huge screen.
 Otherwise alcohol is available inside the stadium.
 Andrew MacGregor adds; 'The Swan and Railway pub opposite North Western railway station was very welcoming.
 They encouraged us to put our Reading flag up in the window and were very pleasant to us all'.

 |How To Get There By Car & Where To Park|